mlswg/mls-protocol/draft-barnes-mls-protocol.md

 |              |              |              |              |
 ~~~~~

-Users are deleted from the group in a similar way.
-(After all, a
+Users are deleted from the group in a similar way, as a key update
-key update is effectively removing the old leaf from the group!)
+is effectively removing the old leaf from the group.
 Any member of the group can generate a Delete message that adds new
 entropy to the group state that is known to all members except the
 deleted member.
-After the other participants process this message,
+After other participants have processed this message,
 the group's secrets will be unknown to the deleted participant.

 ~~~~~
                                                           Group